LeoH10462/Sephora/README.md

 - Jialin Hu
   - Contributed to data preprocessing by enhancing normalization techniques to improve data quality and model performance.
-  - Trained the second model with Random Forest Resgressor and retrained the second model using the top-selected features to further refine its accuracy and efficiency.
+  - Trained the second model with Random Forest Regressor and retrained the second model using the top-selected features to further refine its accuracy and efficiency.
   - Utilized visualization tools to analyze the performance and behavior of the second model.
   - Collaborated with teammates to exchange ideas and implement enhancements for the second model, focusing on feature selection and optimization.

+- Anna Ma
+  - Participated in Model 1 development by standardizing data and creating visualizations to explore key relationships.
+  - Conducted target variable analysis and visualizations to interpret Model 2 performance.
+  - Assisted in improving hyperparameter tuning by analyzing parameter configurations and contributing feedback to optimize model performance.
+  - Wrote the analysis and summary of model results, including proposed improvements to enhance model accuracy and efficiency.
+  - Coordinated with peers to discuss methodologies, review results, and ensure project alignment.